implicitlycorrect/rollhelper-extension/README.md

 # ROLLHELPER

 **RollHELPER** is chrome extension dedicated for the **csgoroll trading community**.
-It offers various functions which aims to help with trading on csgoroll all via user friendly extension popup.
+It offers various functions which aim to help with trading on csgoroll.
 > **NOTICE**: Since the the support for csgotrader pricing api has been discontinued the extension offers no free in-built pricing option as of right now.
 (So you might want to support Pricempire :] )
 ## Current Features
 - Deposit autoaccept